ms-iot/content/en-US/Docs/TurnkeySecurity.md

 ## Locking-down IoT Devices
-In order to lock-down a Windows IoT device, the following considerations must be made.
+In order to lockdown a Windows IoT device, the following considerations must be made.

 ### UEFI Platform & Secure Boot
 In order to leverage Device Guard capabilities, it is necessary to ensure that the boot binaries and UEFI firmware are signed and cannot be tampered with.
 UEFI Secure Boot is the first policy enforcement point, located in UEFI.
 It prevents tampering by restricting the system to only allow execution of boot binaries signed by a specified authority.
 Additional details on Secure Boot, along with key creation and management guidance, is available [here][1].